SalahShallapy/React-Tic-Tac-Toe/README.md

 - **Win/Draw Detection**: The game identifies a winner or declares a draw automatically.
 - **Rematch Option**: Quickly reset the game board for another round.
 - **Responsive Design**: Works seamlessly across different screen sizes.

+## How to Play

+- Edit player names by clicking the "Edit" button next to their name.
+- Players take turns by clicking an empty square.
+- The game announces a winner when a player completes a winning combination, or declares a draw when the board is full.
+- Click "Rematch" to restart the game.

 ## Project Structure